 With all of the accounts that people have these days, it almost–almost–makes sense that people tend to use passwords that are too short, overly simple, and repeat across multiple accounts.
 Unfortunately, the only thing this does is to make accounts less secure.

-As a result, more and more authentication requirements are being put into place to keep security a priority.
+As a result, more and more authentication requirements are being implemented to keep security a priority.

 This can create some difficulties.
 How often have you found yourself locked out of one of your accounts because you accidentally put in the password for another one?
 Or one that you had used for that account in the past?

 These kinds of issues can be insanely irritating to deal with, which is why password management systems have become so popular among businesses.
-Here, we’ll review the three primary reasons that you should consider password management.
+Here, we’ll review the three reasons you should consider using a password manager.

 Less to Remember